General Admission Policy

 - Required are three letters of reference.
 These references may be obtained from teachers, guidance counselors, professors, instructors, employers, clergy and/or any individual who knows the applicant in a professional capacity.
 Personal references, from friends or family, are not acceptable.
-A complete reference includes the form, which is part of the Admission Application, and an accompanying letter.
+A complete reference includes the form, which is part of the Admission Application (Application - Nursing and Application - Medical Imaging), and an accompanying letter.
 The form must be signed by the applicant and the person writing the reference.

 Specific references may be required from qualifying applicants:

 - High school seniors, or those who have graduated from high school within the last three years, must include references from guidance counselors, teachers, and/or high school administrators.